We know you've got got questions, so we've made a whole page to try to answer some of them.

 Three: Why Not An RV?

 Most tiny house dwellers choose to live in a semi-permanent location, possibly moving their tiny house a few times a year.
 However, they can be quite towable and can be travelled in full time if they are designed properly (suggested: gooseneck or 5th wheel trailer, lighter materials).
 We take extra precautions at Wind River to ensure your trailered tiny house can withstand the use it's intended for.
-As an example, we use 3" decking screws and high grade construction adhesive throughout as apposed to nails.
+As an example, we use 3" decking screws and high grade construction adhesive throughout as opposed to standard nails.

 FOUR: Are you rvIa certified?